 To identify the people who look after them in school and outside of school (immediate family or wider family networks).
-Identify who they can go to if they are worried or nervous about being unsafe and how important it is.
+Identify who they

 Can I learn about rules for keeping safe? (in familiar and unfamiliar situations)

 To recognise they have a right to be safe on the inside and out.
 Describe ways they can stay safe in a range of familiar and unfamiliar situations e.g. roads, rail, water, near fire, online